a-bentofreire/numnjstoix/README.md

 # Description

-[numnjs](https://www.devtoix.com/en/projects/numnjs) is a lightweight numerical analysis C++ add-on for nodejs.
+[NumNJsToIx](https://www.devtoix.com/en/projects/numnjstoix) is a lightweight numerical analysis C++ add-on for nodejs.
-Although, numnjs has been tested, it's still in a development phase, and its API can change in future versions.
+Although, NumNJsToIx has been tested, it's still in a development phase, and its API can change in future versions.
-At the moment, numnjs doesn't implement any major speed optimizations to archive maximum speed.
+At the moment, NumNJsToIx doesn't implement any major speed optimizations to archive maximum speed.
 It's biggest speed gain derives from the fact that it's implemented in C++ as opposed to JavaScript.
 However, future versions might be significantly faster by adding of speed optimizations.
-Many numnjs functions handle `NaN` and `Inf` gracefully by bypassing their calculations.
+Many NumNJsToIx functions handle `NaN` and `Infinity` gracefully by bypassing their calculations.
 Although, this behavior might change in order to speed up the calculations.

+If you find this project useful, please, read the [Support this Project](https://www.devtoix.com/en/projects/numnjstoix#support-this-project) on how to contribute.

-Use `numnjs` when:
+Use **NumNJsToIx** when:

 - You don't need a full-blown numerical analysis package.
 - You want a functionality similar to [numpy](http://www.numpy.org/).
-- Your data contains `NaN` and `Inf`.
+- Your data contains `NaN` and `Infinity`.
 - Your data can be Arrays, TypedArray (Float32Array and Float64Array), or matrices (Array of Array).

 ## Installation

-`[sudo] npm install -g numnjs`
+`[sudo] npm install -g numnjstoix`

 ## Requirements

-numnjs v0.2+ requires node 22.2 or above.
+NumNJsToIx v0.2+ requires node 22.2 or above.

-`numnjs` uses `node-gyp` to compile the C++ addon to binary format.
+NumNJsToIx uses `node-gyp` to compile the C++ addon to binary format.
 So read the [node-gyp](https://www.npmjs.com/package/node-gyp) requirements section to determined what is the required software for your platform.

-`numnjs` is implemented in [C++11](https://en.wikipedia.org/wiki/C%2B%2B11), therefore the C++ compiler must support C++11 compilation.
+NumNJsToIx is implemented in [C++11](https://en.wikipedia.org/wiki/C%2B%2B11), therefore the C++ compiler must support C++11 compilation.

 ## Data Types